 Although very different in their shape, physiology and developmental history, all cells of multicellular organisms share the same genetic material.
 Cell fate is therefore not a function of genome sequence but of genome expression.
 Gene expression is regulated at many levels, from local DNA packaging and transcription factor binding to higher order 3D chromatin functional domains.
-There is increasing evidence that the formation and maintenance of these subnuclear domains are strongly correlated with cell fate, suggesting a role in the epigenetic determination of gene expression (51, 52).
+There is increasing evidence that the formation and maintenance of these subnuclear domains are strongly correlated with cell fate, suggesting a role in the epigenetic determination of gene expression (53, 54).
 Therefore, models of subnuclear domains are important to uncover the general principles of chromatin 3D folding and their influence on gene regulation.
 Dosage compensation (DC) is a promising system to understand how a nuclear domain is formed and maintained over the entire life of an organism.
 This essential function widely observed in metazoans, ensures adjusted expression of X-linked genes to the X to autosome ratio.
 The X chromosome forms a specific subnuclear domain, restricted to a single chromosome.
-In C. elegans hermaphrodites, DC is performed by downregulation of transcription from the two X chromosomes (53).
+In C. elegans hermaphrodites, DC is performed by downregulation of transcription from the two X chromosomes (55).
 Transcription is not completely shut down but only half downregulated, a situation much closer to general gene regulation than the complete heterochromatinization seen in mammalian female cells.
 Transcriptional downregulation is achieved via association of the Dosage Compensation Complex (DCC, a condensin-like complex).
 DCC loading and spreading along the X chromosome leads to the restriction of the methylation levels of a specific histone tail residue, a decrease in active chromatin marks and partial eviction of RNA polymerase II from the X chromosome [Ferrari].
 The functional link between DCC loading and the downregulation of transcription remains elusive, as there is no direct correlation between DCC presence along the chromosome and transcriptional silencing.
 Together with the structure of the DCC; this suggested a role for tridimensional nuclear organization in the creation of a specific "half-repressive" subnuclear domain containing the X chromosome.
-In previous work of this consortium, we showed that the X chromosome undergoes major structural rearrangements inside the nuclear space in relation with DC (48).
+In previous work of this consortium, we showed that the X chromosome undergoes major structural rearrangements inside the nuclear space in relation with DC(50).
 In males, the X chromosome is located at the nuclear periphery and interacts with nuclear pore components, which had previously been shown to increase transcriptional output in a variety of biological systems.
-In hermaphrodite, the X chromosome is located in the middle of the nucleus and its localization depends on DCC loading, which may impair pore interaction and transcriptional activation.
-Together, this strongly suggests a model of DC in which the X chromosome is creating two different subnuclear domains in males (non compensated) and hermaphrodites (compensated) and these domains impinge on X-linked gene transcription.
-The dosage compensated X is a perfect model to understand the function of nuclear domains in relation to physical properties of the chromatin fiber: DC occurs in all cells of the organism, the loading sites of the
+In hermaphrodite, the X chromosome is located in the middle of the nucleus and its localization depends on DCC loading, which may impair pore interaction and transcrip-